 The Australian Museum is COVID Safe

-The Australian Museum will reopen to the public on 28 November, following our 15-month redevelopment, Project Discover.
-We will be observing strict physical distancing and hygiene measures to protect the health of visitors and staff and minimise the spread of COVID-19 (coronavirus).
+The Australian Museum is observing strict physical distancing and hygiene measures to protect the health of visitors and staff and minimise the spread of COVID-19 (coronavirus).
 Read the latest visit information here.